nathanielhall/meteorite-impact-visualization/README.md

 1. Zooming in and out, and panning the map using the keyboard and mouse
 2. Click a single point to view the associated data as a popup.
 3. Make changes to the data displayed in the popup.

+## Todo

+These are remaining tasks:

+- [ ] Ability to edit the location date and coordinates
+- [ ] More tests, mainly integration